 Disruptions, ranging from supply chain shortages to brazen cybersecurity attacks on some of the largest technology or infrastructure service providers, have amplified the crippling and global effects of vendor challenges on every business.
 Most frightening, data breaches are experiencing record-breaking numbers across all industries.
-In 2021, data breaches jumped 68% year-over-year according to an Identity Threat Resource Center report (click link to read full report).
+In 2021, data breaches jumped 68% year-over-year, according to an Identity Threat Resource Center report.

 Regardless of the organization’s size, industry or maturity, no organization is immune from the domino effects of vendor risks.

-Even though your business is not entirely immune, you have control over the magnitude of harm caused by these events.
-You have influence over what measures you can take to reduce the vendor risks to an acceptable level.
+Even though your business is not entirely immune, you have control over the magnitude of the harm caused by these events.
+You influence what measures you can take to reduce vendor risks to an acceptable level.

 Launching a VRM program from scratch is not easy.
 A lot comes into play and must be considered when deciding what you want the program to accomplish and how to measure its success.
 You’ll need to consider factors such as how much time to devote to it, what resources are required, and how to manage the program on a continual basis.